SHawkins1911/Shell.Console-Lab/README.md

 ### Copying, moving, and renaming
 - use the `cp` command to copy the file you wrote in the last section.
-Try using the man file for cp to see what the correct syntax is (anything between [] braces is optional)
-- Make a new directory and then move the copied file you just created into that directory using the `mv` command.
+Try using the man file for cp to see what the correct syntax is (anything between [] braces is optional) x- Make a new directory and then move the copied file you just created into that directory using the `mv` command.
 - Let's change the name of that file.
 The `mv` command doesn't have to move a file to a new location; it can simply change the name of the file in place.
 Change the name to something that starts with a dot (.) such as ".myFile"
 - Now check the contents of your directory with `ls`.
 Where is the file you just renamed?
-In Linux and Unix systems, files and directories with names starting in "." are hidden, so by renaming your file you actually made it a hidden file.
+In Lin10 ux and Unix systems, files and directories with names starting in "." are hidden, so by renaming your file you actually made it a hidden file.
 Let's see how we can view hidden files with `ls`
 - The `man` command lets you view the man(ual) pages for any command that is documented.
 Try viewing the man pages for ls, cp, and mv.
 Once you've looked at each of these and have a feel for how they are laid out, take another look at the ls man page and see if you can figure out how to view hidden files (remember, hidden files begin with a dot '.' ) <sub>**hint**: viewing man pages is like using less; you can move up and down in the file with the keyboard and when you want to exit you can press the 'q' key*</sub>

 ### Destroying files and directories